-Anita Carleton is currently the acting director of the Software Solutions Division at the Software Engineering Institute, Carnegie Mellon University, and has more than 25 years of technical and management experience in the software engineering industry.
-She provides leadership for the research, development, and transition of methods and technologies that encapsulate best practices for software engineering, management, and measurement.
+Anita Carleton has more than 25 years of experience in the software engineering industry providing leadership for the research, development, and transition of methods and technologies that encapsulate best practices for software engineering, management, and measurement.

-Before joining the SEI, Carleton held various technical and management positions at GTE Government Systems in Massachusetts, where she designed, developed, and tested software for the Minuteman and Peacekeeper Missile Systems.
-She was also instrumental in initiating a software quality measurement program.
-In her previous position at Goodyear Technical and Research Center in Ohio, she was the lead systems modeling and simulation engineer responsible for conducting tire tread wear studies utilizing experimental design techniques, statistical analysis techniques, and finite element analysis.
+Before joining the SEI, Carleton held technical and management positions in industry.
+At GTE Government Systems in Massachusetts, she designed, developed, and tested software for the Minuteman and Peacekeeper Missile Systems.
+At the Goodyear Technical and Research Center in Ohio, she was the lead systems modeling and simulation engineer responsible for conducting tire tread studies utilizing experimental design techniques, statistical analysis techniques, and finite element analysis.